Teaching in the Age of AI

 Supportive resources for scholarly rigor and academic integrity

-Using AI to Enhance Your Teaching Practice
+AI for Teaching Practice

 To help with the inevitable feelings of overwhelm with all these changes AI is bringing, remember that we are teachers who teach people, not content.
 We will be just like our students as we try to learn how and where this new technology fits in our practice.